 You obviously can execute and do very contemporary paintings from your private commissions on very different subject matter.
 Do you still do that?

-My training is an oil painting.
+My training is in oil painting.
 I studied in England and then the US.
 So it’s all Western art and oil painting based.
 I also studied in Beijing for two years.
-So it’s more realistic Russian approach to oil painting.
+So it’s a more realistic Russian approach to oil painting.